carlosdanielpohlod/simple-message-app-with-rabbitmq/README.md

 <p>

 Hello, this is a simple app to present RabbitMQ with Ruby on Rails.
 With then you can create producers and consumers, and send messages in a queue to be consumed.
+This repository is used into https://blog.codeminer42.com/event-driven-architecture-2-our-first-app-with-rabbitmq/

 </p>